are a genus of trematodes. The four species which have been identified in birds include P. ovatus

 live in the bursa Fabricius, oviduct and cloaca.
 The presence of the adult fluke can cause shell-less or thin and/or deformed eggshells.

 can damage the oviduct, leading to egg yolk peritonitis

 and other reproductive issues.
 Resulting signs may include:

 - Passing the adult flukes in egg yolks

 - Abnormal eggs (shell-less or thin and/or deformed eggshells)

-- Bright green colored droppings, which sometimes may contain flukes
+- Bright green colored droppings, sometimes with adult flukes

 - Pasting (soiling) of vent feathers

 - Difficulty breathing

 There are no approved treatment options available for poultry.
 Prevention of fluke transmission to your flock is key.